jitsi/jitsi-videobridge/doc/tcp.md

 Default: true

 Configures the use of "ssltcp" candidates.
-If this option is enabled, jitsi-videobridge will generate candidates with protocol "ssltcp", and the TCP harvester will expect connecting clients to send a special pseudo-SSL ClientHello message right after they connect, before any STUN messages.
+If this option is enabled, Jitsi Videobridge will generate candidates with protocol "ssltcp", and the TCP harvester will expect connecting clients to send a special pseudo-SSL ClientHello message right after they connect, before any STUN messages.
 Chrome sends this message if a candidate in its SDP offer has the "ssltcp"